dhalverson/monster_shop_final/user_stories.md

 1. You will implement a percentage based discount:
   As a user, when I add any item to my cart, and proceed to checkout, I see a discount applied.
 The discount is shown in the cart, and the price is reflected in the subtotal

 2. Next, your discount method is updated so it only occurs after a threshold of the same item is reached.
-5% discount on 20 or more items.
-Once I to or over this threshold, the discount applies.
+10% discount on 2 or more items.
+Once I meet or exceed this threshold, the discount applies.
+Once I exceed 5 of the same item, a 20% discount is applied.
+I see the discount reflected in the total, as well as a discount dollar amount listed.
+Other items from other merchants are not affected by this discount.

 3. Add items from two different merchants to your cart, exceeding the discount quantity.
 Verify that the discount only applies to items from the merchant with that discount.